-But wait, the article not only lists the benefits of the Overhead Squat, it also outlines different variations of the Overhead Squat as well, as Overhead Squat standards.
+But wait, the article not only lists the benefits of the Overhead Squat, but it also outlines different variations of the Overhead Squat as well as Overhead Squat standards.

 Table of content

 Before I start listing the Overhead Squat benefits, let’s look first at what the Overhead Squat is and different Overhead Squat variations.

 In very simple terms, the Overhead Squat is a squat variation, where you hold an implement overhead and squat.

 The most common variation is holding a barbell overhead, but you could also use different implements.
 At different times, we use a variety of implements and we do an overhead squat with dumbbells or we do an overhead squat with kettlebells.
 We use the dumbbell overhead squat and/or kettlebell overhead squat uni-laterally (holding the dumbbell or kettlebell in one arm, while no implement is in the other arm) or bi-laterally (holding a dumbbell or a kettlebell in each arm).

 Each variation of the exercise has a designated purpose and none is better than the other.